Scarlett scores both TDs, Stanford tops Pitt 14-13 Sun Bowl

 THE TAKEAWAY

 Stanford: Arcega-Whiteside entered the game needing one touchdown catch to break the school season record of 14 he shared with Hall of Famer James Lofton.
 But the senior was limited to three catches without a TD.
-Still, the Cardinal won for the first time this season without forcing a turnover.
+He can play one more year and Stanford, and even though the team said no players declared for the draft Monday, Costello said after the game, “We’re losing three of the best receivers in the Pac-12, including Kaden Smith.”
+The Cardinal won for the first time this season without forcing a turnover.
 Stanford had been 0-4 in such games.

 UP NEXT